princeton-nlp/SimCSE/README.md

     * `full`: Evaluate on both STS and transfer tasks.
     * `na`: Manually set tasks by `--tasks`.
 * `--tasks`: Specify which dataset(s) to evaluate on.
 Will be overridden if `--task_set` is not `na`.
 See the code for a full list of tasks.

+## Training

+### Data

+For unsupervised SimCSE, we sample 1 million sentences from English Wikipedia; for supervised SimCSE, we use the SNLI and MNLI datasets.
+You can use `data/download_wiki.sh` and `data/download_nli.sh` to download the two datasets.

+### Training script

+We provide example training scripts for both unsupervised and supervised SimCSE.
+In `run_unsup_example.sh`, we provide a single-GPU (or CPU) example for the unsupervised version, and in `run_sup_example.sh` we give a multiple-GPU example for the supervised version.
+Both scripts call `train.py` for training.
+We explain the argument in following:
+* sdf

 ## Bugs or questions?